-Staff were employed by Aegon UK Corporate Services Ltd until 28 February 2021 and jointly by Union Income Benefit Holdings Ltd, Stonebridge International Insurance Ltd (SIIL), and Union Benefit Services Ltd from 1 March 2021.
-Union Income Benefit Holdings Ltd is the lead employer and recharges the costs of salaries to SIIL.
+Staff were jointly employed by Union Income Benefit Holdings Ltd, Stonebridge International Insurance Ltd (SIIL), Global Premium Holdings Ltd (GPH) and Union Benefit Services Ltd (UBS) throughout the year.
+These are all entities within the Embignell Group.
+Union Income Benefit Holdings Ltd (UIB) is the lead employer and recharges the costs of salaries to SIIL in the proportion of the SIIL work carried out by each staff member.

-The Embignell Group provide IT, Legal and Compliance and Finance support and these costs were recharged through UIB.
+UIB provides IT, HR, Legal and Payroll support and these costs were recharged through 2022.